If you don't think the Federal

 Project Manager "The proposed project is to restore wetland function to the Fieldstone property, a privately held parcel in the northwest corner of the Bolsa Chica Lowlands.Residential housing, planned for Bolsa Mesa, will increase human intrusion as well as the abundance of domestic dogs and cats which prey on native birds, small mammals and reptiles.
 Because the Fieldstone property is owned by a land developer, the site may be developed for residential housing.
 If the property is developed it will lose almost all of its wildlife value and will introduce urban elements into the Bolsa Chica Lowlands."
 Go to the Source

-To: PFUSA members, supporters and friends
+To: PFUSA members, supporters and friends Ask your senators to stop CARA

-Make sure your senators understand
+Make sure your senators understand that CARA:

 |